jsdclxvi/Reforestation/README.md

-## Why did the cookie cry?
-It was feeling crumby.
+## I was thinking about moving to Moscow but there is no point Russian into things.